Skip to Content

 Voting flow

 Supply.
-As of May 11, 2026, total BMX supply is 2,712,002.
-The token contract is renounced and the minter is burned, which means no one — including the Boardwalk team — can create new BMX.
+BWS was deployed with an initial supply of 3,150,000 BWS.
+The BWS token contract has no minter and no post-deployment supply-increase function, which means no one — including the Boardwalk team — can create new BWS.
 Supply can only decrease over time through burns.
+Additional details in the Migration Announcement.

-BMX burns when users perform specific onchain actions.
-Launching a token economy on Boardwalk burns a protocol-defined amount of BMX from the issuer.
-Using Upvote or Downvote to signal on a token or auction burns BMX as a one-way cost — each address can use one Upvote and one Downvote per token or auction every 30 days.
-Additionally, one of the four vote direction options (BMX Buy & Burn) uses designated fees to purchase BMX and send it to the burn address.
+BWS burns when users perform specific onchain actions.
+Launching a token economy on Boardwalk burns a protocol-defined amount of BWS from the issuer.
+Using Upvote or Downvote to signal on a token or auction burns BWS as a one-way cost — each address can use one Upvote and one Downvote per token or auction every 30 days.
+Additionally, one of the four vote direction options (BWS Buy & Burn) uses designated fees to purchase BWS and send it to the burn address.
 Because these burns depend on actual protocol activity, the rate of supply reduction varies and may be low or zero in any given period.

 Holding vs. staking.
-Holding BMX and staking BMX are different roles.
-Holders keep BMX in a wallet and can use it for community signaling or launch creation.
+Holding BWS and staking BWS are different roles.
+Holders keep BWS in a wallet and can use it for community signaling or launch creation.
 Staking creates eligibility to vote-direct designated fees in weekly epochs.
-For how Voting Power works and how vote direction operates, see the sections above.
+For how Fee-Direction Weight works and how vote direction operates, see the sections above.

-Note: BMX stakers direct a designated portion of Boardwalk’s fees through onchain rules — this does not imply broad control over every part of the protocol.
-Stakers do not control the Operations Reserve and do not receive ownership, equity, or claims on protocol fees through staking or vote direction.
+Note: BWS stakers direct a designated portion of Boardwalk’s fees through onchain rules — this does not imply broad control over every part of the protocol.
+See the Disclosures for the full statement of BWS rights, fee-direction limits, and the Operations Reserve.

 Community Signals and Discovery